 My overarching aim is to lift the study of Muslim South Asia, which has long been caught in ideological readings and a partition- or at least violence-centric perspective, to the same level of conceptual as well as, crucially, methodological sophistication that characterizes the study of non-Muslim sociality.
 In the long run, studying how Muslim Indians navigate wider social change within the context of the world's largest secular democracy - though one sliding steadily into majoritarian rule - should also help to rebut persistent claims of Muslim exceptionalism in global academic as well as popular discourse.

 At King's, I convene undergraduate modules on 'Social justice: Ethnographic perspectives' and 'Development issues in South Asia' and a postgraduate module on 'Advanced qualitative methods'; I also conduct fieldwork training, act as personal tutor and supervise dissertations.
-As PGT tutor of the department, I look after the psycho-social wellbeing of our Masters students; I also chair our PGT sub-assessment board and used to be senior PGT tutor of the department for five years.
+As PGT tutor of the department, I look after the wellbeing of our Masters students; I also chair our PGT sub-assessment board and used to be senior PGT tutor of the department for five years.
 Since 2019 I am accredited as a Fellow of the Higher Education Academy, the UK’s formal teaching qualification and recognition programme.